 11 - It's About Blood/ 12 - The Passion -- The one bit of serious data that needs to be pointed out here is related to the description of humanity as "obsessed" with blood sacrifice.
 It is illicit to collapse down all varieties of ritual with their meaning and lump them into a broad category of "blood sacrifice."
 Are the meanings and modes of all of these rituals the same?
 Flemming makes no effort to show that this is the case, but merely counterposes a depiction of what appears to be an Aztec sacrifice with the crucifixion.

 The reason blood plays such an important role in so many varied rituals is likely because it is the one thing (other than skin) that best represents the whole of the human body and the life within it as a totality.
-One may as well reply that it is Flemming who are "obsessed" with blood, in the sense of being afraid of it.
+One may as well reply that it is Flemming who is "obsessed" with blood, in the sense of being afraid of it.
 Why should anything be different simply because of the fears of a few?

 Objections about The Passion are of little substance.
 Let it be said for the record that I was not impressed by it myself (blood is not the true focus of the historical event anyway; see here), but the film was reasonably accurate historically in terms of what crucifixion victims actually went through, and if Flemming has an issue with that, why isn't he crusading against gory Hollywood endeavors as well?